C-Rodg/Front-end-Engineering/README.md

   - if new index is less than 0, then add array.length

 - **Max Sub Array:** (Kandane's Algorithm)

   - set current, global = arr[0]
   - loop: for 1...arr.length - 1
   - current = Math.max(arr[i], current + arr[i])
   - current > global ? then global = current

+- **Triangular Series:**
+  - a series of numbers where each number could be a row in an equilateral triangle (starts with 1 and increases by 1)
+  - Example: 1,2,3,4,5; Sum = 15
+  - Pairs of numbers on each side will always add up to the same value which will be 'n' + 1. i.e. 1 + 5 = 6, 2+ 4 = 6, 3 + 3 = 6
+  - The formula for this would be:
+    - (n^2 + n) / 2 = Sum of integers to 'n'
+  - This formula can be re-written as: (n^2 + n) = 2 \* Sum, which is quadratic
+    -Quadratic formula format: ax^2 + bx + c = 0
+    -Quadratic formula: ( -b +/- sqrt(b^2 - 4ac) ) / 2a

+## Problem Solving Patterns

+- **Frequency Counters:**

+  - build 1 map, then subtract (or build 2)
+  - Examples: strings, anagrams...
+  - `{ a: 2, c: 1: t: 2}`

+- **Multiple Pointers:**

+  - uses two pointers and moves them in direction toward solution
+  - Examples: Pairs of sorted integers, unique values

+- **Sliding Window:**

+  - create a window which can either be an array or number from one position to another
+  - Examples: Find max sum of 'n' adjacent indexes (Kandane's Algorithm), find longest set of unique characters

+- **Divide & Conquer:**

+  - Consistently divide solution down to 1 (logarithm)
+  - Examples: Merge sort, quick sort, binary search

 ## The Interview